Azure/AzLoadBalancerMigration/AzureAvSetBasicPublicIPUpgrade/README.md

 even in the event of a script failure.
 For added peace of mind, the module double-checks that the Public IP allocation method is 'Static' prior to detaching the Public IP from the VMs.

-The module logs all upgrade activity to a file named `PublicIPUpgrade.log`, created in the same location where the module was executed (by default).
+The module logs all upgrade activity to a file named `AvSetPublicIPUpgrade.log`, created in the same location where the module was executed (by default).

 ## Unsupported Scenarios